Lafalasidosi/Fauxdacity/README.md

 A user ought to be able to convert one audio file type to another.

+The system ought to autosave user edits periodically.

 ## Non-functional Requirements

 The user interface shall be minimalistic for ease of use.

+The application shall respect filesystem permissions.

+The user ought not fear project data loss.